 This is the second part of the Average True Range (ATR) Excel tutorial.
 In the first part we have calculated ATR using the simple moving average method.
-Now we will calculate ATR using the two other popular methods – exponential moving average and Wilder’s smoothing method.
+Now we will calculate ATR using two other popular methods – exponential moving average and Wilder’s smoothing method.

 Exponential Moving Average Calculation Method